-The Franking account tax return 2007 is for the period 1 July 2006 to 30 June 2007.
-Please complete the period boxes with the start of the period covered by this tax return to the end of the period if:
+The Franking account tax return 2008 is for the period 1 July 2007 to 30 June 2008.
+Please complete the period boxes at the top of the return with the start of the period covered by this tax return to the end of the period if the entity:

-- the entity is an early balancing corporate tax entity, or - the entity is a late balancing corporate tax entity (see below), or - the entity ceases to be a franking entity part way through its income year or, in the case of a New Zealand franking company, its election to join the Australian imputation system is revoked or cancelled part way through its income year.
+- is an early balancing corporate tax entity - is a late balancing corporate tax entity (see below), or - ceases to be a franking entity part way through its income year or, in the case of a New Zealand franking company, when its election to join the Australian imputation system is revoked or cancelled part way through its income year.

 An early or late balancing corporate tax entity is one that has obtained the Commissioner's permission to use an income year that ends on a date other than 30 June.
 These companies are granted an approved substituted accounting period (SAP) which is in lieu of an income year ending on 30 June (the standard income year).

-Generally, an early balancing corporate tax entity is one that has its 2006-07 income year end before 30 June 2007, while a late balancing corporate tax entity generally has its 2006-07 income year end after 30 June 2007.
-For more information on SAPs, see Taxation Ruling IT 2360 - Income tax: substituted accounting periods.
+Generally, an early balancing corporate tax entity is one that has its 2007-08 income year end before 30 June 2008, while a late balancing corporate tax entity generally has its 2007-08 income year end after 30 June 2008.
+For more information on SAPs, see Taxation Ruling IT 2360 - Income tax: substituted accounting periods and Taxation Ruling IT 2360A - Addendum.

-MHO Ltd has an approved substituted accounting period ending on 30 September 2007 in lieu of 30 June 2007 - that is, MHO Ltd is a late balancing corporate tax entity.
+MHO Ltd has an approved substituted accounting period ending on 30 September 2008 in lieu of 30 June 2008 - that is, MHO Ltd is a late balancing corporate tax entity.
 MHO Ltd does not elect to have its FDT liability determined on a 30 June basis.
-At the end of the day on 30 September 2007, MHO Ltd has a debit balance in its franking account and consequently it has a liability to pay FDT.
+At the end of the day on 30 September 2008, MHO Ltd has a debit balance in its franking account and consequently it has a liability to pay FDT.
 MHO Ltd would complete the period boxes as follows:

-A late balancing corporate tax entity that has elected to have its FDT liability determined on a 30 June basis must complete the period boxes with 01/07/2006 to 30/06/2007.
+A late balancing corporate tax entity that has elected to have its FDT liability determined on a 30 June basis must complete the period boxes with 01/07/2007 to 30/06/2008.